AXIA-DEV/axianetwork-frontier/template/README.md

 > Further reading:
 > [the ERC-20 token standard](https://github.com/danforbes/danforbes/blob/master/writings/eth-dev.md#EIP-20-ERC-20-Token-Standard)

-Use the Polkadot UI `Extrinsics` app to deploy the contract from Alice's account (submit the extrinsic as a signed transaction) using `evm > create` with the following parameters:
+Use the Axia UI `Extrinsics` app to deploy the contract from Alice's account (submit the extrinsic as a signed transaction) using `evm > create` with the following parameters:

 ```